mattkope/cs504_team3/main/readme.md

 - https://github.com/Kaggle/kagglehub

 ## Brief Descriptions of Uploaded Datasets:
-- API - example notebook showing how to get .json information from active directory
 - Main - the main notebook that we should use going forward
 - cleaned - how the data was cleaned for Main and cleaned kaggle eccomerce dataset